joppuyo/acf-image-aspect-ratio-crop/readme.txt

 == Screenshots ==

 1. Cropping an image to 16:9 aspect ratio
+2. Cropping in progress
-2. Option to re-crop the image after upload
+3. Option to re-crop the image after upload

 == Changelog ==